mills-lab/L1_FalseNegatives/README.md

-# Identification and characterization of cryptic human-specific LINE-1 insertions using long-read sequencing technology
+# Identification and Characterization of Occult Human-specific LINE-1 Insertions using Long-read Sequencing Technology
 ## BLASR
 ```
 #for PacBio raw read from Washington University